isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 most light-polluted country, according to the <a href="https://www.science.org/doi/10.1126/sciadv.1600377" rel="noopener noreferrer nofollow" target="_blank"><u>New World Atlas of Artificial Night Sky Brightness</u></a>.
 With Singapore's urbanised landscape and numerous buildings, there are simply not enough dark, unobstructed areas to look up at the sky.</p>
-<p>When I ask Senior Science Educator Mr. Meng Hwee Lim about a good place
+<p>When I ask Senior Science Educator Meng Hwee Lim about a good place in
-in Singapore to stargaze, he jokes, "the graveyard."</p>
+Singapore to stargaze, he jokes, "the graveyard."</p>
 <p>"There's going to be probably very little tall trees to block your view.
 It's going to be a very wide, open area, and it's dark.
 It's usually really quiet, away from the city lights.
 That's all the good things you want for stargazing," Lim cracks a smile.&nbsp;</p>
 <p>His next best suggestion?
 "Come to Science Centre."</p>
-<p>Ms. Li Hui Mok, Manager of Informal Science Programmes, mentions even
+<p>Li Hui Mok, Manager of Informal Science Programmes, mentions even if there
-if there are no large clouds immediately visible to the naked eye, there may be "some clouds [that] are very thin and very high up," making the sky appear dark blue.&nbsp;</p>
+are no large clouds immediately visible to the naked eye, there may be "some clouds [that] are very thin and very high up," making the sky appear dark blue.&nbsp;</p>
 <p>For stargazing, "dark blue is the wrong kind of sky,” Mok explains.
 Ideally
 the sky should be black, meaning that "there are stars there, just that maybe your eyes are not sensitive enough to it."</p>